glangmead/writing/frege_russell/freges_values_final_paper.md

 In hindsight, Frege was trying to base his theory of natural numbers directly in platonic philosophical bedrock.
 He spent many pages arguing philosophically about concepts, functions, and extensions of functions, to lend credence that numbers are real objects.
 This is the positivist part of his philosophy, but it's actually not dependent on, or coupled to, the logical tools.
 We can preserve the logic and the value system, the quest for mathematical truth, and plug these into Hilbert's axiomatic approach instead of into would-be real objects.
 In fact maybe we can even preserve the positivism!
 Frege could have blessed certain interpretations of the axioms as "real" for example.
 But this counterfactual will not be of use to us here.

-## 4. Modern foundations: vindication of Frege's outline for Logic
+## 4. Modern foundations: vindication of Frege's logic

-### 4.1 Synthesis of Frege and Hilbert
+### 4.1.
+Synthesis of Frege and Hilbert

 Here is a very informal picture of modern mathematical foundations: mathematics is a graph structure (see picture below).
 It's not a true formal graph, but the metaphor is so close to true that perhaps it could be made precise even without an explicit formalization like the ones we will discuss shortly.
 Each node is a theorem, and the edges (which are directed) represent the interdependency between the theorems.
 In other words, each node has a proof that makes use of the incoming edges.
 Maybe there are multiple proofs, each of which draws on a different subset of the edges.
 The source nodes, those with no incoming edges, are either axioms or definitions.
 The leaf nodes, with no outgoing edges, are results that are not yet used to prove something else.
 Some of these are at the frontier of research, and might be extended one day with outgoing edges to new results.